Wondering when is the absolute best time to visit Maine? If so then THIS is the guide for you.

 That’s when the weather is best, when the most attractions are open, and when you’ll be able to hang out by the beach without completely freezing to death – especially since you’ll enjoy comfortable daily highs in the 70s and nightly lows in the upper 50s (so yeah, definitely bring a jacket).

-Summer is also awesome because it will be nice and sunny.
+Visiting Maine in the summer – Summer is awesome because it will be nice and sunny.
 Yeah, between July and August Maine usually only receives between 3.3 and 3.5 inches of rain per month.
-And just in case you were wondering, that’s definitely. not a lot of rain at all.
+And just in case you were wondering, that’s definitely not a lot of rain at all.

-However, this is also peak travel season in Maine.
+It is the perfect time to go out and do outdoor activities like hiking, swimming, and biking.
+However, this is also the peak travel season in Maine.
 So, there will be tons of people there and prices will be higher.

-In contrast, winter is hella cold (usually in the 30s or colder) and filled with snow, snow, and, oh yeah, more snow.
+Visiting Maine in the winter – Winter is hella cold (usually in the 30s or colder) and filled with snow, snow, and, oh yeah, more snow.
 Therefore, this is an ideal time to plan a wicked awesome ski weekend in Maine.
+And since everything is covered in snow it makes for great pictures too!

 All that being said though, the best time to visit Maine also depends on what you want to do during your trip.
 So, to make things super easy, let me break down some of the best times to visit Maine based on some of the activities that you might want to do there.